Features and Advantages of SQA Qualifications

 - student-centred learning

 Units are competence-based, and are designed to show what a candidate can do.
-Each Unit contains Outcomes (sometimes called 'Elements') which list the practical skills and the knowledge against which the candidate is assessed.
-To achieve the Unit, candidates must demonstrate the required performance against standards for each Outcome.
+Each Unit contains Outcomes (sometimes called 'Elements') which list the practical skills and the knowledge the candidate is assessed against.
+To achieve the Unit, candidates must demonstrate the required level of ability in each of the Outcomes.

-Units are all internally assessed (ie assessment by you and/or your colleagues).
-SQA provides the standards against which candidates must be assessed, and makes sure that this assessment is carried out in a way that is valid, consistent and reliable (see 'Assessment and Quality Assurance').
+Units are all internally assessed.
+SQA provides the standards against which candidates must be assessed, and makes sure that this assessment is carried out in a way that is valid, consistent and reliable.

-Assessment of National Courses involves internal assessment of Units, coupled with an externally-set (by SQA) assessment which tests candidates' retention and integration of the knowledge and understanding acquired while studying the component Units.
+Assessment of National Courses involves internal assessment of Units, coupled with an externally-set (by SQA) assessment which tests candidates' ability to retain and integrate the knowledge and understanding they've acquired while studying the component Units.
 This external assessment provides a means of grading candidates' final performance.